jumbosushi/jumbosushi.github.io/_posts/2016-8-6-Build-a-mailer-with-Rails.md

 rails new teahouse
 ```

-Awesomeeeee.
+Awesome.
 Do you see that mailer directory?

 ![mailer directory](http://i.imgur.com/peLf97X.png)